Part 1: Aiming For Euphoria With ALA Chelation

 The most painful part of this is that the high levels of mercury in the body combined with too much radiation can cause a physical impairment to all wireless devices and electricity.
 This would not be that big of a problem if wireless communication devices were not so ubiquitous.
 The EMF impairment is commonly referred to as electro-sensitivity and it is on the rise.

 So if I had anything of value to add to the AC ALA Chelation Protocol it would be this: DO NOT CHELATE IF EXPOSED TO HIGH LEVELS OF ELECTROMAGNETIC RADIATION!
-(This includes cell phones, tablets, wireless routers and other devices that are in your homes and in closest proximity to you.)
+(This includes cell phones, tablets, wireless routers and other devices that are in your homes and in closest proximity to you.
+Read how to eliminate or reduce radiation by clicking here )

 On the 29th of July 2017 Cutler passed away.
 I feel fortunate to have been able to have had the opportunity to ask him personal questions on several different occasions.
-His passing did give me pause for thought.
+His passing gave me pause for thought.

 ♥ Be Gutsy!